WalmartDigital/digital-guidelines/README.md

 ### Guidelines

-- [Development Guidelines](/development/commit-message.md): All guidelines associated with dev teams an tip for never stop continues delivery!
+- [Development Guidelines](/development/commit-message.md): All guidelines associated with dev teams an tip for never stop  delivery!
  <br />
  <br />